 “Focus on the journey, not the destination.” – Greg Anderson

-As keen as we all usually are to get somewhere – whether it’ backpacking, a romantic holiday or simply a two day trip for business – the flight is rarely the part of the journey most of us look forward to.
-In fact, for every small child bouncing up and down in excitement and peering out of the window, there are plenty of adults who are actively terrified of flying: 40% of people apparently experience anxiety, at least 60 million admit that they are scared of it and it’s thought that travelers avoid up to six million flights a year simply because of fear.
+As keen as we all usually are to get somewhere – whether it’ backpacking, a romantic holiday, or simply a two day trip for business – the flight is rarely the part of the journey most of us look forward to.
+In fact, for every small child bouncing up and down in excitement and peering out of the window, there are plenty of adults who are actively terrified of flying: 40% of people, apparently, experience anxiety, at least 60 million admit that they are scared of the experience and it’s thought that travelers avoid up to six million flights a year simply because of fear.

 So, until teleporting is perfected, here are eight good reasons to sit back, relax and try to make the first and last part of your journey as enjoyable as the bit in the middle.